SMAD4 deficiency leads to development of arteriovenous malformations in neonatal and adult mice

 Animal model of human disease remodeling, Arteriovenous fistula, Arteriovenous malformation, Hereditary hemorrhagic telangiectasia, Transgenic model

 Digital Object Identifier (DOI)

 Kim, Yong Hwan; Choe, Se Woon; Chae, Min Young; Hong, Suntaek; and Oh, S. Paul, "SMAD4 deficiency leads to development of arteriovenous malformations in neonatal and adult mice" (2018).
-Neurobiology.
+Translational Neuroscience.
 649.